dr0nser/markdown-blog/README.md

 ### Requirements

+- Node JS installed
-- MongoDB Compass needs to be installed
+- MongoDB Compass installed

 ### How to run ?